wieck/open8055/Examples/thermistor/README.txt

 The example program thermistor.c is a command line utility that simply prints the current temperature reading every 500ms in Celsius and Fahrenheit.
-The math behind it is explained in the comments.
+The math behind it is explained in the source code.